 Myth 7: I can’t take time off to attend school.

 More options!
 As driver capacity continues to be tight in the U.S., many carriers offer a paid weekly stipend as well as cover travel, meals, and housing during your training.
-Be sure to ask ahead of time what is covered as well as if you’ll get your own room (we were surprised to hear other carriers were not offering private housing as well as a car rental for candidates).
+Be sure to ask ahead of time what is covered as well as if you’ll get your own room.

 Myth 8: Team Driving is the same as training.

 No. You cannot be properly coached while the other driver is asleep in the sleeper berth.
-Look for 1:1 training that will help coach, assess, correct, and mentor you through this very important stage in your truck driving career.
+Look for 1:1 training.
+Peronalized training will help coach, assess, correct, and mentor you through this very important stage in your truck driving career.

 Finding the Right Path for You